msta/aiesec_assignment/README.md

 This assignment is meant to give us at Archii an idea of who you are as a developer and how you go about solving a problem.
 Interviewing candidates from afar is hard - if you think doing the assignment is unfair, let us know!
 We do not intend to use the assignment for anything nor do we expect production grade code.
 Don't prepare for the assignment - use the technology you have available and know well,.
+And finally, if you have seen this assignment before, don't worry!
+Just make sure to read the important section.

 ## Specification ##